imanazmi/squidge/_posts/2024-04-17-dataexploration-sql.md

 order by 1,2
 ```

-c) Looking at countries with the highest infection rate compared to population.
+5) Looking at countries with the highest infection rate compared to population.
 ```sql
 Select Location, Population, MAX(total_cases) as highestInfectionCount, MAX((total_cases/population))*100 as PercentPopulationInfected
 From PortfolioProject..CovidDeaths